kyma-project/kyma/docs/event-mesh/08-01-configure-kafka-channel.md

 ---
-title: Kafka Channel
+title: Configure the Kafka Channel
-type: Configuration
+type: Tutorials
 ---

 Instead of the default NATS Channel implementation, you can use the Knative-compatible [Kafka Channel](https://github.com/kyma-incubator/knative-kafka).
 To ensure Kafka works properly, you must: